musios-app/spotify-playlist-to-gigperformer/README.md

 **Step 4**: Open the Gig file in Gig Performer and build it out with your rackspaces.

-## Notes on a web version
+## Roadmap

-To make everything simpler, create a web page with the same functionality.
+To make everything simpler, this should be a web page with the same functionality.
 The rough idea is

 * User pastes the URL for the Spotify playlist into the page
 * The page retrieves the playlist data
   * Will need a Lambda service or similar because of CORS
   * Will only work for public playlists
 * Web page creates the XML Gig file with a Download button
-* Might also present the setlist as a table wit a CSV or Excel download
 * The page will not collect the users's setlist data
+* Extensions
+  * present the setlist as a table with a CSV or Excel download
+  * add other music sources